Justin Hutson: Playing career

 1993 NCAA Championship and 1994 NCAA Championship squads.

 Coaching career

 In 1998, Hutson got his coaching start at his alma mater as an assistant coach for two seasons before moving on to become the head boys' basketball coach at Bakersfield HS from 2000 to 2004.
 He returned to the college ranks for a one-year stop at Cal Poly as an assistant coach before landing on Steve Fisher's staff at San Diego State in 2006.
-Hutson would stay in the position until 2011, when he accepted an assistant coaching position at UNLV on Dave Rice's staff.
+Hutson stayed in the position until 2011, when he accepted an assistant coaching position at UNLV on Dave Rice's staff.

-In 2013, Hutson would return to San Diego State as an assistant until April 5, 2018 when he was named the 21st head coach in Fresno State history, replacing Rodney Terry, who departed for the head coaching position at UTEP.
+In 2013, Hutson returned to San Diego State as an assistant, until April 5, 2018, when he was named the 21st head coach in Fresno State history, replacing Rodney Terry, who departed for the head coaching position at UTEP.
+On March 14, 2024, following Fresno State's loss earlier that day to Utah State in the Mountain West Tournament, Hutson announced that he had been fired.
+Hutson posted an overall record of 92–94 in his six years with the program.

+On October 1, 2024, Hutson was hired as an assistant for the San Diego Toreros men's basketball team.
+However in December 4, 2024, Hutson returned to San Diego State as an assistant for the women's basketball team under his wife Stacie.